-- Patients are informed about the Patient Record Flags and the right to request to amend/appeal flag placement and that the Chief of Staff or designee approves Orders of Behavioral Restriction. - All employees receive Level 1 Prevention and Management of Disruptive Behavior training and additional training as required for their assigned risk area within 90 days of hire and that the training is documented in employee training records.
+- The facility implements an Employee Threat Assessment Team or an alternate group that addresses employee-related disruptive behavior. - Employees receive Level 1 Prevention and Management of Disruptive Behavior training and additional training as required for their assigned risk area within 90 days of hire and that the training is documented in employee training records.